 |_cons||1.586014 1.910496 0.38 0.702 .1496092 16.8134|

 The syntax of all estimation commands is the same: the name of the dependent variable is followed by the names of the independent variables.
 In this case, the dependent variable low (containing 1 if a newborn had a birthweight of less than 2500 grams and 0 otherwise) was modeled as a function of a number of explanatory variables.
 By default, logistic reports odds ratios; logit alternative will report coefficients if you prefer.

 Once a model has been fitted, you can use Stata's predict to obtain the predicted probabilities of a positive outcome, the value of the logit index, or the standard error of the logit index.
 You can also obtain Pearson residuals, standardized Pearson residuals, leverage (the diagonal elements of the hat matrix), Delta chi-squared, Delta D, and Pregibon's Delta beta influence measures by typing a single command.
 All statistics are adjusted for the number of covariate patterns in the data—m-asymptotic rather than n-asymptotic in Hosmer and Lemeshow (2000) jargon.
 Every diagnostic graph suggested by Hosmer and Lemeshow can be drawn by Stata.

 Also available are the goodness-of-fit test, using either cells defined by the covariate patterns or grouping, as suggested by Hosmer and Lemeshow; classification statistics and the classification table; and a graph and area under the ROC curve.

-Stata’s mlogit performs maximum likelihood estimation of models with discrete dependent variables.
+Stata’s mlogit performs maximum likelihood estimation of models with categorical dependent variables.
 It is intended for use when the dependent variable takes on more than two outcomes and the outcomes have no natural ordering.
 Uniquely, linear constraints on the coefficients can be specified both within and across equations using algebraic syntax.
 Much thought has gone into making mlogit truly usable.
 For instance, there are no artificial constraints placed on the nature of the dependent variable.
-The dependent variable is not required to take on integral, contiguous values such as 1, 2, and 3, although such a coding would be acceptable.
+The dependent variable is not required to take on integer, contiguous values such as 1, 2, and 3, although such a coding would be acceptable.
 Equally acceptable would be 1, 3, and 4, or even 1.2, 3.7, and 4.8.